Killings raise gender violence concerns in Zimbabwe

 The programme seeks to eliminate all forms of violence against women and girls.

-Lobbyists say although the legal framework exists to protect women, more needs to be done to effectively stem persisting gender-based violence cases.
+Lobbyists say although the legal framework exists to protect women, more needs to be done to effectively stem persisting gender-based violence.

 “The legal and justice system needs to intensify efforts to address reporting mechanisms, arrests and subsequent investigations and prosecution of GBV cases,” said Sitabile Dewa, executive director of the Women’s Academy for Leadership and Political Excellence.